Updated: August 21, 2024

 Use a navigation bar to represent the navigation hierarchy of the current page to the user.
 The title text should be concise and no longer than 37 characters long (including spaces).
 If there is no subtitle used, the title can first wrap up to two lines and is then truncated.

-We don’t recommend using more than two actions within the navigation bar in compact width layout (iPhone) and more than three actions in regular width (iPad).
+You can use up to three actions within the right side of the navigation bar in compact width (iPhone) and up to four actions in regular width (iPad).

-If your app needs more actions, only display the most important action in compact width and use an overflow menu to the right to accommodate additional actions.
-In regular width, only display the two most important actions and use an overflow menu to the right to accommodate additional actions.
+If your app needs more actions, only display the most important actions and use an overflow menu to the right to accommodate the additional actions.

 Do